top of page

 Search

 Peak performance doesn’t begin with motivation or confidence.
 It begins with safety.
+Not comfort.
+Not ease.
+Safety in the nervous system.

 What Happens When the Nervous System Feels Threatened

 Under pressure, the brain constantly asks one question: Am I safe right now?
+If the answer is “no,” the nervous system shifts into survival mode.

-• Muscles tighten
+• Muscles tightening

-• Breathing becomes shallow or erratic
+• Breathing becoming shallow or erratic

-• Focus narrows
+• Focus narrowing

-• Mistakes feel catastrophic
+• Mistakes feeling catastrophic

-• Self-talk turns harsh and urgent
+• Self-talk turning harsh and urgent

 You cannot force peak performance out of a threatened nervous system.